Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/OnMakingDynabooksReal.md

 # Configuring a Dynabook #

-A great message from Alan Kay, the father of Smalltalk and the idea of a Personal Computer, on the Dynabook.
-The Dynabook is the center of Alan's vision on how to help people learn and think better.
-It is still unrealized, and it is still a centra inspiration for Cuis Smalltalk.
+A great email message from Alan Kay on the Dynabook.
+Alan is the father of Smalltalk and the idea of a Personal Computer.
+The Dynabook is central to Alan's vision on how to help people learn and think better.
+It is still unrealized, and it is still a central inspiration for Cuis Smalltalk.

 http://lists.squeakfoundation.org/pipermail/squeak-dev/1998-December/005513.html